muratabur/muratabur.github.io/_posts/2015-11-11-what-differentiates-you.md

 ---

 I had the pleasure of meeting Steven Dietz from [Upfront Ventures][upfront-vc] today at a [Slush][slush] roundtable today.
 The discussion was focused around what differentiates one business from another and almost more importantly, as an entrepreneur, do you know exactly what that differentiator is?
 This is such a crucial question for someone on the other side of the table, an entrepreneur has to get the content *and* the delivery correct.
 What's more, as someone who is living and breathing your business every day, you *know* the answer to this question.
-It should be easy.
+It should be easy, but it rarely is.<sup>1</sup>
+<aside><num>1</num>Thank you Steven for pointing this out.</aside>

 ### Same same, but different